ansible/ansible/docsite/rst/playbooks_conditionals.rst

            - {{ ansible_distribution }}.conf
            - default.conf
           paths:
+           - ../templates
            - search_location_one/somedir/
            - /opt/other_location/somedir/

-The list of paths is optional.
-When provided, Ansible will search the first path using all the given files, and then move on to the next path.
+Ansible will search the first path in the list, trying all the given files, and then move on to the next path (if any).

 Register Variables
 ``````````````````